Children bear the brunt of poverty throughout the world ….

 Specialist healthcare for children with HIV

-After several young children who were living in our shelters died from AIDS in Mexico City, in 2001 we launched our first dedicated programme for street children with HIV/AIDS.
+After several young children who were living at Casa Alianza Mexico died from AIDS in Mexico City, in 2001 they launched their first dedicated programme for street children with HIV/AIDS.

 Known as LUNA, what started off as an outreach programme soon grew into a comprehensive care model, including: